atelier-saulx/based/selvad/doc/README.md

 `selva_proto` and thus the client nor the server are blocked when the command is called, i.e. the client subscribes to a channel.

-The subscription marker system implemnted by the *hierarchy* module utilizes *pubsub* for sending subscription events to the client(s).
+The subscription marker system implemented by the *db* module utilizes *pubsub* for sending subscription events to the client(s).

 ## API